nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 * The `length` of `text` is 2, when it should be 1.
 * A regular expression trying to match a single character fails because it thinks there are two characters.
-* The `charAt()` method is unable to return a valid character string, because neither set of 16 bits corresponds to a character code.
+* The `charAt()` method is unable to return a valid character string, because neither set of 16 bits corresponds to a printable character.

 The `charCodeAt()` method also just can't identify the character properly.
 It returns the appropriate 16-bit number for each code unit, but that is the closest you could get to the real value of `text` in ECMAScript 5.

-ECMAScript 6, on the other hand, enforces UTF-16 string encoding to eliminate problems like these.
+ECMAScript 6, on the other hand, enforces UTF-16 string encoding to address problems like these.
 Standardizing string operations based on this character encoding means that JavaScript can support functionality designed to work specifically with surrogate pairs.
 The rest of this section discusses a few key examples of that functionality.

 ### The codePointAt() Method